Barbara-Padilha/DMML2022_Google/documentation/Report.md

 ### Random Forest

-When we worked on our `Random Forest` classification, we followe the same patterns as before, beginning by importing the packages needed, which now include:
+When we worked on our `Random Forest` classification, we followed the same patterns as before, beginning by importing the packages needed, which now include:

 ```ruby
 from sklearn.ensemble import RandomForestClassifier